-The South African National Biodiversity Institute (SANBI) in collaboration with several specialists and stakeholders developed the newly revised and now accepted NWCS (Ollis et al., 2013).
-This system comprises a hierarchical classification process of defining a wetland based on the principles of the HGM approach at higher levels, with including structural features at the finer or lower levels of classification (Ollis et al., 2013).
+The South African National Biodiversity Institute (SANBI) in collaboration with several specialists and stakeholders developed the newly revised and now accepted National Wetland Classification Systems (NWCS) (Ollis et al., 2013).
+This system comprises a hierarchical classification process of defining a wetland based on the principles of the hydrogeomorphic (HGM) approach at higher levels, with including structural features at the finer or lower levels of classification (Ollis et al., 2013).

 Wetlands develop in a response to elevated water tables, linked either to rivers, groundwater flows or seepage from aquifers (Parsons, 2004).
 These water levels or flows then interact with localised geology and soil forms, which then determines the form and function of the respective wetlands.
-Water is the common driving force, in the formation of wetlands (DWAF, 2005).
-It is significant that the HGM approach has now been included in the wetland classifications, as this approach has been adopted throughout the water resources management realm with regards to the determination of the Present Ecological State (PES) and Ecological Importance and Sensitivity (EIS) and WET-Health assessments for aquatic environments.
-These systems are then easily integrated using the HGM approach in line with the eco-classification process of river and wetland reserve determinations used by the DWS.
-The Ecological Reserve of a wetland or river is used by DWS to assess the water resource allocations when assessing WULAs.
+Water is thus the common driving force, in the formation of wetlands (DWAF, 2005).
+It is significant that the HGM approach has now been included in the wetland classifications as the HGM approach has been adopted throughout the water resources management realm with regards to the determination of the Present Ecological State (PES) and Ecological Importance and Sensitivity (EIS) and WET-Health assessments for aquatic environments.
+All these systems are then easily integrated using the HGM approach in line with the Eco-classification process of river and wetland reserve determinations used by the Department of Water and Sanitation (DWS).
+The Ecological Reserve of a wetland or river is used by DWS to assess the water resource allocations when assessing WULAs